crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 But maybe there is something intermediate we can do to allow more future use cases.

-In the `reveal_type` macro we needed to show the expression and it’s location.
+In the `reveal_type` macro we needed to show the expression and its location.
 This is something that is already done in [`AST#raise`](https://crystal-lang.org/api/1.7.2/Crystal/Macros/ASTNode.html#raise%28message%29%3ANoReturn-instance-method).
 Unfortunately it’s not possible to tweak the output and it’s always treated as a compiler error:

 ```crystal
 {% raw %}